DanielPalaio/LunarLander-v2_DeepRL/README.md

 7 - Bool: 1 if second leg has contact, else 0

 **Rewards:**<br />
-Moving from the top of the screen to the landing pad gives a scalar reward between 100 and 140
+Moving from the top of the screen to the landing pad gives a scalar reward between (100-140)
 Negative reward if the lander moves away from the landing pad
-If the lander crashes, a scalar reward of -100 is given
+If the lander crashes, a scalar reward of (-100) is given
-If the lander comes to rest, a scalar reward of 100 is given
+If the lander comes to rest, a scalar reward of (100) is given
-Each leg with ground contact corresponds to a scalar reward of 10
+Each leg with ground contact corresponds to a scalar reward of (10)
-Firing the main engine corresponds to a scalar reward of -0.3 per frame
+Firing the main engine corresponds to a scalar reward of (-0.3) per frame
-Firing the side engines corresponds to a scalar reward of -0.3 per frame
+Firing the side engines corresponds to a scalar reward of (-0.3) per frame

 **Episode termination:**<br />
 Lander crashes